The resolution of urgent problems of our democratic country

 Albania which located at the junction of the North and South and East and West and the site of interaction of different, ethnic societies religions and cultures continued to develop specific and rich culture.

 Turkic ethnic communities, residing in the country and increasing in the number played a great role in the life of the country.
 Christianity was spreading in the country along with worshipping of the Moon, the Sun, the only God-Allah.
 Independent Albanian church directly reported to Rome from the religious point of view.

-The traditions of the state organization in Azerbaijan improved in times of Albania.
+The traditions of the state organization in Azerbaijan improved in the times of Albania.
 Albanian rulers were the worldly and religious leaders of the country.
 They, simultaneously, made laws and were the commanders of the country's military troops.
-The number of military troops exceeded 80 thousand people (60 thousand infantrymen and 22 thousand of cavalry).
+The number of military troops exceeded 80 thousand people (60 thousand infantrymen and 22 thousand cavalry).

 A discussion council operated in the palace of Albanian rulers.
 Albanian leaders themselves controlled the council and religious meetings.
 Like Atropatena, Albania also had its state currency.
-Albania which had quite strong and perfect state organization in its time successfully fought Parfia and the Roman Empire which threatened the independence of the country.
+Albania which had quite a strong and perfect state organization in its time successfully fought the Parfia and the Roman Empire which threatened the independence of the country.
 The troops of the Roman Empire trying to occupy the country had been inflicted hard defeats by Albanian fighters more than once.
 The Roman Empire had to abide by the military and political power of Albania and mutual relations were established between the two countries.
-Albanian envoys also visited Rome and met with Emperor Oktavian August..
+Albanian envoys also visited Rome and met with Emperor Oktavian August.

 The country maintained wide trade relations and political contacts with other countries as well.